-For residential properties the Residential High Consumption Charge will apply if water consumption exceeds an average of 0.8219kL per day for the billing period.
-This daily quantity is derived from 300kL per annum divided by 365 days per annum.
-The quantity is per rateable property e.g. a strata duplex receives a 2 x 0.8219kL threshold.
+For residential properties, the Residential High Consumption Charge will apply if water consumption exceeds an average of 0.8219kL per day for the billing period.
+This average daily step threshold is based on an annual threshold of 300kL divided by 365 days.
+The daily step threshold is allocated to each rateable property, e.g. each strata unit receives 1 x 0.8219kL per day.